MirandaLv/mirandalv.github.io/_pages/about.md

 **2023-05**: Our poster showing the process of pyShore was presented at the York River and Small Coastal Basins Symposium, VIMS.

+**2023-04**: I delivered a presentation titled "Mapping shoreline structures with high-resolution imagery and deep learning" on the 13th National Monitoring Conference in Virginia Beach, VA.

+**2023-02**: A story in recent [Baltimore Banner](https://www.thebaltimorebanner.com/opinion/column/get-ready-for-the-chesapeake-bay-artificial-intelligence-revolution-6OCVGIAATBH6FIGDXEOG7G6LLA/) cites our work that uses artificial intelligence to identify man-made shoreline structure around the Chesapeake Bay.

 **2023-01**: Our paper "Tracking the industrial growth of modern China with high-resolution panchromatic imagery: A sequential convolutional approach" was posted on arXiv.

 **2022-12**: Our paper "pyShore: A deep learning toolkit for shoreline structure mapping with high-resolution orthographic imagery and convolutional neural networks" was accepted by Computers & Geosciences.